EvanBarnes1/sample/README.md

 # README.md

-Welcome to a demo project
+Welcome to a sample project

 ## Setup Environment